apietsch/java11-junit5-archetype/README.md

-# Java 11 + JUnit 5 Quick Start Maven Archetype
+# Java 17 + Kotlin 1.8 + JUnit 5 Quick Start Maven Archetype

+forked and adapted from https://github.com/franz-see/junit5-archetype

-Maven archetype to create a project configured for Java 11 and using JUnit 5.
+Maven archetype to create a project configured for Java 17, Kotlin and using JUnit 5.

 ## Install archetype in local repository